sandokandias/learning-springboot-elastic-apm/README.md

   "currency": "BRL"
 }'
 ```
-13. Some seconds later the http request will be displayed
+13. Some seconds later the http request will be displayed on Kibana